 Participation approach | Concerns and Expectations | Approaches to address concerns or expectations |

-• Seminars and meetings according to the agenda • Preparing reports on the progress of work or relevant documents to be submitted to government agencies in accordance with the law • Supporting and cooperating • Preparing a summary report of the project outcomes • Participating in public hearing on policies, laws, and regulations. | • Compliance with laws, regulations, and responsiveness to government policies • Contributing to the economic growth of the country. • Collaborating with the government to support various policies and campaigns. | • Strict adherence to the law • Incorporating government policies into business strategies and directions • Communicating laws, policies, and implementation to stakeholders • Setting a good example for other businesses • Supporting the government’s policy to promote electric vehicles. • Collaborating with the government on various projects, such as the FIT Auto Tune-up project, which helps reduce PM2.5 dust by offering product discounts and free vehicle inspections to the general public during the New Year and Songkran festivals.
-Additionally, the “Pun Suk area” project allows farmers to sell their products at PTT Station, as well as the “Ob-Aom Clinic” project, which provides healthcare services and increases access to public health services. |
+• Seminars and meetings according to the agenda • Preparing reports on the progress of work or relevant documents to be submitted to government agencies in accordance with the law • Supporting and cooperating • Preparing a summary report of the project outcomes • Participating in public hearing on policies, laws, and regulations. | • Compliance with laws, regulations, and responsiveness to government policies • Contributing to the economic growth of the country. • Collaborating with the government agencies in supporting public policies and related initiatives | • Strict compliance with applicable laws and regulations • Incorporating government policies into business strategies and operational directions • Communicating laws, policies, and compliance practice to stakeholders • Serving as a role model for other business operators • Supporting the government’s policy to promote electric vehicles • Collaborating with the government on various projects, such as the FIT Auto Tune-up project, which helps reduce PM2.5 dust by offering product discounts and free vehicle inspections to the general public during the New Year and Songkran festivals.
+Additionally, the “Pun Suk area” project allows farmers to sell their products at PTT Station, as well as the “Ob-Aom Clinic” project, which provides healthcare services and increases access to public health services |

 Shareholders/Investors | ||